thewhitetulip/intro-to-vuejs/3_building_an_app.md

 # Building an app

+> This chapter makes two assumptions, first is that you know enough JS to understand the code displayed below and that you have written a web app before, if you haven't written a web app, you can read (Write webapps in Go without using a framework)[https://github.com/thewhitetulip/web-dev-golang-anti-textbook/]

 We will be building a full app in this chapter by using Vue.
 You will need the download the code from Github.
-That is the basic HTML which we have to transform.
+That is the basic HTML which we have to transform using Vue.

+We should first understand the need of using Vue.
+Without using a framework like Vue, we can either have a pure HTML app which requires the pages to be reloaded for every transaction which happens at the backend, or we can use jQuery to handle AJAX requests which would change the state of our webapp whenever we send a request to the webserver.
+The jQuery way works for small applications, but as the application becomes large, it is a bit difficult to maintain.
+Thus, Vue.js was created, it provides us a minimalist framework to build a single page app along with some supporting libraries.

+In the code repository, open the folder named chapter3, it contains two folders, initial and final.
+In the `initial` folder, there is a file called `tasks.html` which is the HTML for a simple todo list manager. `final` contains the code which we will write through this chapter.
+I recommend not reading it until you have finished this chapter.

-It is the HTML for a todo list manager.
-It is really simple, we have a `<div id="timeline">` where we are listing the tasks.
-We have a navigation drawer where we have the list of categories and we can select which one we want to select.
+The structure of the html page is simple, `timeline` block where we are listing the tasks, a navigation drawer where which has a list of clickable categories, the menu bar will display what type of tasks are being displayed.

 Each task can either be pending/deleted/completed.
+One category can have multiple tasks, category names should be unique.

 First of all, add the script tag to inclue Vue at the bottom of the body tag.

-Currently, the `tasks` id is attached to the body tag, we need to change this since it is not recommended to attach a Vue object to the body tag, we will wrap everything inside the body tag with a span like this. <span id="tasks"></span>
+Currently, the `tasks` id is attached to the body tag, we need to change this since it is not recommended to attach a Vue object to the body tag, we will wrap everything inside the body tag with a span like this. `<span id="tasks"></span>`

 Then, we create a Vue app.
-Since we are going to write a backend in Go, we need the delimiter to be ${} as it would interfere with Go's templating system.
+Since we are going to write a backend in Go, we need the delimiter to be `${}` as it would interfere with Go's templating system.
 Feel free to skip changing the delimiters if you aren't using Go for your backend.

 	var app = new Vue({
-		//~ this is the element in the html page where Vue will be anchored
+		// this is the element in the html page where Vue will be anchored
 		el: '#tasks',
 		delimiters: ['${','}']
 	)}

+As we said above, we will be managing the state of our html via vue, this means understanding what data elements we create in our Vue app.
+These "data elements" would be simple variables inside the `data` block.

+> Running the html
+For running the html, you have to use a webserver, otherwise the static files won't be found.
+When we do not use webservers for rendering static files, they have an absolute path like `./scripts/jquery.js` but with a webserver in hand, the path is `/scripts/js`, without a webserver to render `/script/`, our web page would not render properly.

+> Server to use
+You are free to use any webserver you would like, `python2 -m SimpleHTTPServer`, `python3 -m http.server` or (f)[http://github.com/thewhitetulip/f].
+I wrote f, it is a 0 configuration server which takes only the port number as an argument, `go get github.com/thewhitetulip/f` would install it, `f 9090` would run a server on port 9090, it is faster than the python alternative.

-Now we need to understand how many variables we need to create.
-Start by running the html and seeing what all data is bring displayed.
+Running the sever on port 9090 in the `initial` folder and navigate to http://localhost:9090/tasks.html and take a look at the page.
+You will need to start understanding how to manage the data architecture, for that, you'd need to look at what all data is bring displayed.
 That'll give us a starting point regarding what variables to create.
 Do make a note that Vue is going to handle all the data portion of our html page, everything should be done via Vue that means the state of the html page would change as the variables which we define in Vue will change.

 The first variable we'll create is to store the 'Pending'.
 We'll call it navigation.
+(It is a bad variable name, you can change it to anything you want).

-> In this chapter, we will be adding or editing elements of the above declaration of Vue, to save space, we won't be writing the entire block, just copy paste at the relevant portions
+> To save space, we won't be writing the entire Vue block here so just copy paste the snippets at relevant positions.

 Add a new variable,